Mootook/mootook.github.io/docs/projects/katamari.md

 We both watched the King of All Cosmos express his immense disappointment in my abilities.
 Yet I had become convinced that the controls suited the game.
 It's a simple game, with a simple objective: roll junk into a ball.
 And the quirky controls add a bit of a learning curve to it, and, for my experience, fed into the katamari chaos.

 I then wanted to see if I could mock up the core of Katamari's gameplay.
 So much of the game is about its other components -- the amazing soundtrack, iconic art, somewhat reflective and deprecating messaging about consumerism, or something.
 But in essence, I wanted to replicate the core mechanical interaction between the player, the katamari, and all the stuff you get to roll-up.
+I made a repo and called named my project "Almost Katamari."

 <VideoFrame videoUrl="https://www.youtube.com/embed/hEAP-4iUirY" />